diasbruno/stc/readme.md

 ## Getting started

-Create your composer file and added the stc core engine.
+Create your composer file and added the STC core engine.

 ```
 {